ernsch777/Free-Code-Camp-Test---Product-Page/README.md

 2. Had fun adding the video and using flex direction to adjust at small @media screens.
 3. Added cards and more @media query adjustments to layout.
 4. Added images to cards, more @media query adjustments, and the digital programs section.
 Still need fontawesome icons and review section before submitting.
+5. Swung back to this challenge and completed it.
+Added the review section and the email form as well.
+Tidied up the low resolution issues.